urlgrey/hsmm-pi/README.md

 Project Components
 ==================
-The project consistent of a PHP web application that is used to configure and monitor the mesh node, and an installation shell script that installs dependencies and puts things in the right spots.
+The project consists of a PHP web application that is used to configure and monitor the mesh node, and an installation shell script that installs dependencies and puts things in the right spots.

 The HSMM-Pi project is based on the Raspbian distribution of Debian customized for the Raspberry Pi.
 Rather than providing an OS image for HSMM-Pi, I've instead created an installation script that will transform a newly-imaged Rasbian host into an HSMM-Pi node.
 This has several benefits: